 'Greg Van Houten' eventually got shortened to 'GVH' by friends and fans and is now my recognized name around this adopted hometown of Bennington, VT.
-Now it's emblazoned on the head stock of my custom-made acoustic guitar from friend and keyboard player Chris Ivory.
+Now, it's emblazoned on the head stock of my custom-made acoustic guitar from friend and keyboard player Chris Ivory.
 One of my old nicknames was 'Hootie,' as a shortened version of my last name.
 I used to think I'd use it for music, but then, you know what happened to that.
 I'd thought for years I'd record a CD, but I decided to give the digital streaming industry a chance to get started first, I suppose.
 I still like to have the physical recording and own the music when I can.
 There's something more genuine for me when I can read through liner notes and listen to the album as it was arranged.
-After John Prine passed I purchased the enter catalog of music from his guitar player, Jason Wilber.
+After John Prine passed I purchased the entire catalog of music from his guitar player, Jason Wilber.
 I wanted to get to know his music more intimately, partially as a thanks for backing my hero for twenty years and part because I have admired his playing so much.
-Ging through the CD's is a totally different experience than a stream.
+Going through the CD's is a totally different experience than a stream.
 It's just better.